Nek5000/NekDoc/source/faq.rst

 **How do I solve for a scalar?**

    Nek5000 supports solving up to 99 additional scalars.
-To solve an additional scalar equation, increase ``ldimt`` in the ``SIZE`` file to accomodate the additional scalar and specify the appropriate parameter in the .(:ref:`case_files_par`) file.
+   To solve an additional scalar equation, increase ``ldimt`` in the ``SIZE`` file to accomodate the additional scalar and specify the appropriate parameter in the .:ref:`case_files_par` file.

 ---------------------------
 Physical Models